 Registration and payment does not constitute acceptance in the course.
 Registrants will be notified of acceptance decisions beginning three (3) months prior to course start date.
 Enrollment priority is given to current AZA Individual Members and other groups as indicated by course.
 If a course fills, applicants will be placed on a waiting list and contacted if space becomes available.
 Checks sent for course payment will be cashed immediately upon receipt as per standard business practices.
 Cashing your check does not indicate that you have been accepted into a course.
 You will receive an acceptance letter or waitlist letter once acceptance decisions are made.

-1 – Representation: Each speaker at an AZA-sponsored event (SPEAKER) commits to accurately represent his or her qualifications and experience in all oral and written communications.
+1 – Representation: Each SPEAKER at an AZA-sponsored event commits to accurately represent their qualifications and experience in all oral and written communications.

 2 – Professionalism: Each SPEAKER shall act and speak in a most professional and ethical manner at all times during an AZA event so as not to bring discredit to the SPEAKER or AZA.

-3 –Zero Tolerance: SPEAKER understands that AZA is committed to providing a welcoming environment for all attendees of every background.
+3 – Zero Tolerance: The SPEAKER understands that AZA is committed to providing a welcoming environment for all attendees of every background.
 AZA has zero-tolerance for any form of discrimination or harassment, in speech or conduct, at any AZA event.
 Each SPEAKER must avoid offensive comments and conduct based on race, sex, sexual orientation, national origin, religion or personal appearance.
-SPEAKER further understands that violation of this paragraph at any time during an AZA event can result in expulsion from this and future AZA event or other corrective actions.
+SPEAKER further understands that violation of this paragraph at any time during an AZA event can result in expulsion from this and future AZA events, or other corrective actions.

 4 – Intellectual Property: Each SPEAKER shall not use the intellectual property of another - either orally or in writing - unless granted written permission by the owner of the material, except for permissible fair use of material under copyright laws.